gnome-keysign/gnome-keysign/README.rst

 Debian and Ubuntu dependencies
 ---------------------------------

+Some versions of Debian/Ubuntu have `packaged the application <https://packages.debian.org/gnome-keysign>`_ so it should be easy for you to install it.

-This list of packages seems to make it work:
+If your version is older than that, this list of packages seems to make it work:

     python  avahi-daemon  python-avahi python-gi  gir1.2-glib-2.0   gir1.2-gtk-3.0 python-dbus    gir1.2-gstreamer-1.0 gir1.2-gst-plugins-base-1.0 gstreamer1.0-plugins-bad gstreamer1.0-plugins-good python-gi-cairo